Kei Truck & Kei Car Laws in Nebraska (2026)

 What happens if I get pulled over in my kei truck?

-If properly registered with valid insurance and operating on a road with a 35 mph or lower speed limit, you should have no issues.
+If properly registered with valid insurance and not operating on an interstate, expressway, or freeway, you should have no issues.
+Remember that Nebraska law requires minitrucks to operate with headlights and taillights on at all times.
 Carry your registration, insurance proof, and driver's license.
 Some officers may be unfamiliar with kei trucks and want to verify registration.

 Can I use my kei truck commercially in Nebraska?

 Yes, though commercial use may require commercial insurance.
-Many small businesses use kei trucks for local deliveries, landscaping, and service work within the 35 mph restriction.
+Many small businesses use kei trucks for local deliveries, landscaping, and service work.
+The only road restriction is the interstate/expressway/freeway ban, so most commercial routes are fine.
 Consult your insurance agent about commercial coverage.

 Useful Links